libigl/libigl/tutorial/tutorial.md

 ![The matlab spy function is called from a libigl-based application.](images/602_Matlab_1.png)

-You can also do some computation and then return it back to the C++ application
+The results of matlab computations can be returned back to the C++ application

 ``` cpp
 igl::mleval(&engine,"[EV,~] = eigs(-L,10,'sm')");
 igl::mlgetmatrix(&engine,"EV",EV);
 ```

-and then use libigl functions to plot the eigenfunctions.
+and plotted using the libigl viewer.

 ![4 Eigenfunctions of the Laplacian plotted in the libigl viewer.](images/602_Matlab_2.png)